User Reference

 –

-A named dictionary containing mapping the prefixes given in the yaml file to another dictionary mapping the arguments
+A named dictionary mapping the prefixes given in the yaml file to another dictionary mapping the arguments

 -